emberjs/rfcs/text/0000-discord.md

 - a period of time when we use both chat platforms during the transition, put the equivalent Discord channel information in the Slack channel topic
 - a clear guide (with illustrations)
 - once all of the setup is complete, the Discord server invites can be distributed.

+Note: the current Discord chat will be closed while this RFC is under consideration.
+If the RFC is accepted, then a detailed implementation plan (mostly role/channel/server setup) & invitation strategy will be carried out.

 #### Initial Setup